-Elon Teaching Fellows participate in purposefully designed enrichment experiences that aim to transform them into engaged citizens, teacher scholars and future education leaders.
+Elon Teaching Fellows participate in purposefully designed enrichment experiences, with a thematic emphasis on identity development, from core to professional, that aim to transform them into engaged citizens, teacher scholars and future education leaders.

 An American History Study Tour course in winter term of freshman year, during which Fellows visit pre-revolutionary war historical sites along the Eastern seaboard, such as Boston and Philadelphia.
 As a result of this experience, they listen to historical interpretation and learn to critically assess the values and motivation of the interpreter.

 A semester abroad during the spring of sophomore year, during which Fellows live and study in London, Costa Rica or an appropriate country if majoring in a foreign language.
 They intern at an education related agency and take university courses taught by Elon and native faculty.
 They return more globally aware and cognizant of their role as an engaged citizen in a diverse and changing world.